bbrice/svn-custom-depth/README.md

 svn-custom-depth
 ================
-A utility for determining if directories in a SVN checkout have custom depth information.
+A utility for determining if files in a SVN checkout have custom depth settings.

 The current project page is located here:
 <https://github.com/bbrice/svn-custom-depth>